telefonicaid/iotagent-node-lib/doc/api.md

 Group service uniqueness is defined by the combination of: service, subservice and apikey

 Device uniqueness is defined by the combination of: service, subservice, device_id and apikey.
-Note that the several devices with the same device_id are allowed in the same service and subservice as long as their apikeys are different.
+Note that several devices with the same device_id are allowed in the same service and subservice as long as their apikeys are different.

 ## Special measures and attributes names